akempler/devernote/README.txt

 ### Limitations

-- Fields: Currently is only uses the title and body fields of nodes.
+- Fields: Currently it only uses the title and body fields of nodes.
-  A more flexible solution would be to let the user select the fields for the specified content type that the note will be imported into.
+  A longer term, more flexible solution would be to let the user select the fields for the specified content type that the note will be imported into.

 - Importing files: Currently it will only import embedded images.
   Additionally it will place them as inline images (though you can specify